Art&Craft

 photo source:wikipedia.org

-The forerunners of Dutch shoes were wooden protectors for the footwear worn by aristocrats in the Middle Ages.
-They were called patterns and protected their shoes from the dirt and rubbish that was thrown on the streets at that time.
+The forerunners of the Dutch shoe were wooden protectors for the footwear worn by aristocrats in the Middle Ages.
+They were called patterns and protected their shoes from the dirt and rubbish that was littering the streets at the time.

-Wooden shoes are a long tradition and a country brand for the Dutch.
-Along with tulips and windmills you can find them in all souvenir shops.
-Now these klompen - as they are called - are made automatically, but in the past they were made by hand from a single piece of wood.
+For the Dutch, wooden shoes are a long tradition and a country brand.
+Along with tulips and windmills, you'll find them in every souvenir shop.
+Now these klompen - as they're called - are made automatically, but in the past they were made by hand from a single piece of wood.

 Dutch shoes Klompen photo source:laurelleaffarm.com